 The added bonus of studying engineering is that there are a lot of companies willing to sponsor your tuition, so if you have an analytical mind, enjoy problem solving and are good with numbers, then this could be a very wise move.

-Some of the top engineering schools include Stanford University and the MIT in the US and ETH Zurich in Switzerland.
+Some of the top engineering schools include Stanford, MIT and ETH Zurich.

 Also consider: Other employable engineering disciplines, such as electrical engineering, aerospace engineering or chemical engineering.